-The program contributes to the Australian Government's vision for an Australian society engaged in and enriched by science.
+The program contributes to the Government's vision for an Australian society engaged in and enriched by science.
 Through this program and other science engagement activities, the Government aims are:

-- increasing Australian community engagement with the sciences, through activities and events - increasing positive public sentiment and awareness of the contribution and achievements of Australian scientists and innovators - improving communication between Australian scientists, the general public, businesses and government - enhancing focus on building skills and capability in science, technology, engineering and mathematics (STEM) and digital literacy, in Australian schools and communities - increasing engagement and participation in groups under-represented in STEM.
+- increasing Australian community engagement with the sciences, through activities and events - increasing positive public sentiment and awareness of the contribution and achievements of Australian scientists and innovators - improving communication between Australian scientists, the general public, businesses and government - enhancing focus on building skills and capability in science, technology, engineering and mathematics (STEM) and digital literacy, in Australian schools and communities - increase engagement and participation of a diverse range of Australians, especially those historically under-represented in STEM.

-We administer the program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+We administer the program according to the Commonwealth Grants Rules and Principles (CGRPs)1.